 Q fever vaccination is the most important way to protect workers against infection.
 This requires pre-vaccination screening to exclude workers who have previously been infected with or vaccinated against Q fever, as they are at increased risk for a severe vaccine reaction.

 Non-immune workers should be vaccinated against Qfever.
 Immunity usually develops 15 days later.
-Workers who have completed Q fever screening and vaccination are able to store this information on the Q fever Register.
+Workers in the meat processing or affiliated livestock industries who have completed Q fever screening and vaccination are able to store this information on the Q fever Register.

 New workers to a business should undergo Q fever screening and vaccination before starting work.
 If this is not possible, they should undergo screening and vaccination as soon as possible after starting work and work in lower risk areas until they are known to be immune.
 If they need to enter higher risk areas, they should wear a suitable respirator as a short-term control measure and be properly trained in its proper use and fit.
 The minimum level of respiratory protection is a fit tested (PDF, 0.86 MB) half facepiece respirator with a P2 filter.